Decision Making Culture: Balancing Data and Intuition

 An Intuition-Based Decision Making Culture

-Steve Jobs is often quoted saying that intuition is “more powerful than intellect.”
-Virgin Group founder Richard Branson says: “I rely far more on gut instinct than researching huge amounts of statistics.”
+As Steve Jobs once said, “Intuition is more powerful than intellect.”
+Likewise, Richard Branson has noted that he relies “far more on gut instinct than researching huge amounts of statistics.”

 The Bottom Line

-In the end, the process of decision making is both an art and a science.
-At the organizational level, leaders should agree on the type of decision making culture that best supports the overall strategy.
-At the decision making level, make sure people know the what type of decision is being made, who needs to make it, why it matters, to whom it matters, and the different roles people will play.
-Then create a plan to ensure commitment and follow through.
+We know from action learning leadership development programs that decision making is both an art and a science.
+At the organizational level, leaders must define the type of decision-making culture that best supports strategy execution.
+At the individual level, leaders must ensure that everyone knows what type of decision is being made, who is making it, why it matters, and how it will be implemented.

-To learn more about being improving the grace, speed, and quality of your decisions, download 3 Steps to Set Your Team Up to Make Better Decisions
+To learn more about being improving the speed and quality of your decisions, download 3 Steps to Set Your Team Up to Make Better Decisions

 Explore real world results for clients like you striving to create higher performance